Jewellery Designer & Goldsmith

 sustainability in diamonds versus labgrown diamonds

-Artemis GEO hosted an event on the 28th of October 2022, with guest speaker, Iris Van Der Veken.
-Iris talks about her start-up company with Cartier & Kering, focusing on sustainability and gender equality.
-During the evening someone in the audience asked Iris; “Why are we still mining for diamonds when we are able to replicate them perfectly in laboratories?”
+On October 28, 2022, Artemis GEO hosted an event featuring guest speaker Iris Van Der Veken.
+Iris shared insights into her start-up collaboration with Cartier & Kering, focusing on sustainability and gender equality.
+During the evening, an audience member asked, “Why do we still mine diamonds when laboratories can perfectly replicate them?”

 sustainabitity in diamonds versus lab-grown diamonds